 country or currency.

 Dollar the sole world reserve currency.
-However, we also note that if
+We plan to

-Note: WSNW subscribers can review our favorite S: Dow
+trade accordingly.
+Note: WSNW subscribers can review our

 Jones Stoxx 50 stocks.